Twiknight/blog/why_i_dont_like_`apply`,_`call`,_and_`bind`.md

   nick.say()("hi")
   ```
-  Many would write it this way:
+  You may write it this way:
   ```javascript
   var nick = {
    name: 'nick',